 Soon after you cross the main entrance archway, the pavement will eventually turn into nature’s pathway.
 Here you will be greeted by different trails.
 These trials will join at specific points in front as they are relatively close.

 Some of the sections of the trails have steps, but you still require a certain level of fitness to climb.

-Take the 15-minute pavement walk into the woods, which eventually emerge from the garden’s other side.
+Take the 15-minute pavement walk into the woods, eventually emerging from the garden’s other side.

 a.
 The suspension bridge

 The trail is ideal for hiking.
 If you start your hike from the Main Entrance, you will pass by the trail with the Labah-Labah signboard and up the famous “cardiac hill” full of steps and steep climbs.
-It is also called the stairway to heaven, which requires a certain level of energy.
+It is also called the stairway to heaven, which requires a certain energy level.

-Enjoy the scenery at a slow pace, which will take you to the suspension bridge.
+Enjoy the scenery slowly, which will take you to the suspension bridge.

 b.
 The peak of the hill

 The highest point is only 160m above sea level, which is relatively low by any standard.
 This place is a vantage point of Gasing Hills, which was once a watchtower.
 It is now a favorite pit stop for hikers.

 c.
 The abandoned house